 On Sunday, Bloomberg and The New York Times reported the Pfizer-BioNTech vaccine will be offered as soon as Monday to President Trump and those working closely with him.
 The primary reason cited was national security, to keep key officials in the White House working as the United States sees an unprecedented surge in cases and deaths.
 This would mean the White House goes ahead of many medical providers, first responders, and nursing homes in getting early doses of the much-anticipated Covid-19 vaccine.

 President Trump’s Twitter account immediately pushed back against the reporting.
 “People working in the White House should receive the vaccine somewhat later in the program, unless specifically necessary,” he tweeted.
 “I have asked that this adjustment be made.
 I am not scheduled to take the vaccine, but look forward to doing so at the appropriate time.
 Thank you!”

-Health experts on Twitter quickly pointed out that, technically, the vaccine is contraindicated for President Trump and his close circle: The Pfizer-BioNTech vaccine was not tested in people who received convalescent plasma or monoclonal antibodies, as Trump did two months ago.
+Health experts on Twitter quickly pointed out that, technically, the vaccine is contraindicated for President Trump and his close circle: The Pfizer-BioNTech vaccine was not tested in people who received convalescent plasma or monoclonal antibodies, as Trump did two months ago and others have done since then.
 The antibodies could spur an unanticipated response to the vaccine, so the Centers for Disease Control and Prevention recommends waiting at least three months after the treatment to get the shots.

 But there was another reason cited for vaccinating the White House on Sunday.
 “The American people should have confidence that they are receiving the same safe and effective vaccine as senior officials of the United States government on the advice of public health professionals and national security leadership,” National Security Council spokesman John Ullyot said in a statement before Trump announced he would delay his vaccination.
 In terms of building public trust, some health experts agree the benefits of Trump publicly receiving the vaccine could outweigh the potential downfalls.